CXH-Research/DocShadow-SD7K/README.md

 <img src="./teaser/High.png"/>

 # Dataset
-SD7K is a <b>large-scale high-resoulution dataset</b> that covers a large number of document shadow images, and it is the <b>only dataset</b> that satisfies all important data features about document shadow currently.
+SD7K is the <b>only large-scale high-resoulution dataset</b> that satisfies all important data features about document shadow currently, which covers a large number of document shadow images.

 We use <b>over 30 types</b> of occluders along with more than 350 documents to contribute to the dataset.
 These occluders have the shape of both regular and irregular forms, which provides adequate coverage for various situations.
 For more information, you can refer to the <a href="https://cxh-research.github.io/DocShadow-SD7K/">demo</a> and <a href="https://arxiv.org/abs/2308.14221">paper</a>.